soniah/blog/content/posts/2009-10-19-ruby-1-9-shell-aliases.md

 tags:
   - Ruby
 ---
-I&#8217;ve started playing with Ruby 1.9 -- the latest and greatest version of Ruby.
+I've started playing with Ruby 1.9 -- the latest and greatest version of Ruby.
 On Ubuntu Jaunty, 1.8 is considered mainline and 1.9 experimental -- here are the shell aliases if using 1.9:

 <!--more-->